venkatsubash2003/LSTM_RNN_End_to_End/README.md

-# 🧠 Next Word Prediction using GRU RNN
+# 🧠 Predicting Next Word in a Sentence using GRU RNN

 This project demonstrates a **Next Word Prediction** application built using a **Gated Recurrent Unit (GRU)** model.
 The model is trained on a text dataset to predict the next word given a sequence of input words.
 The web application is built using **Streamlit** to provide an interactive interface for users to enter text and get real-time word predictions.